user15632/DeepDR/README.md

 pip install deepdr -i https://pypi.org/simple
 ```

-If you have problems with utilization, try using the recommended python and pytorch versions as follows:
+If you have problems with usage, try using the recommended Python, Pytorch, and PyG versions as follows:

 ```
 conda create -n deepdr python=3.7.11